mickeyl/LTSupportAutomotive/README.md

 * Addition of vendor-specific DTCs,
 * Implementation of vendor-specific PIDs,
 * Implementation of non-PID/direct communication with ECUs using lower-level CAN protocols.
+* Being able to use J2534 PassThrough adapters (these are also available for trucks w/ 24V bord systems)

 # How to contribute #